bluzky/tangerine/src/content/blog/terminal-development.md

 ---
-title: How Do I Develop My Terminal Portfolio Website with React
 author: Sat Naing
 pubDatetime: 2022-06-09T03:42:51Z
+title: How Do I Develop My Terminal Portfolio Website with React
 postSlug: how-do-i-develop-my-terminal-portfolio-website-with-react
-featured: false
-draft: true
 tags:
+  - TypeScript
   - JavaScript
   - ReactJS
   - ContextAPI
   - Styled-Components
-  - TypeScript
-description:
-  "EXAMPLE POST: Developing a terminal-like website using ReactJS, TypeScript and Styled-Components.
-  Includes features like autocomplete, multiple themes, command hints etc."
+description: 'EXAMPLE POST: Developing a terminal-like website using ReactJS, TypeScript and Styled-Components.
+Includes features like autocomplete, multiple themes, command hints etc.'
+draft: 'true'
+ogImage: ''
 ---

 > This article is originally from my [blog post](https://satnaing.dev/blog/posts/how-do-i-develop-my-terminal-portfolio-website-with-react).
 I put this article to demonstrate how you can write blog posts/articles using AstroPaper theme.